-How to moor your boat
+How to moor a boat in 4 simple steps

 So here is our easy guide to moor a boat safely and securely.